supermemo-wiki/SuperMemoAssistant.Wiki/docs/qs-backup-setup.md

 !> ⚠️ **Your collection is precious**.
 If you are using SuperMemo, you will likely be pouring days, weeks or months of your life in building it.
 Don't let it all go to waste. **Having frequent backups is vital**.

 Do you care about your health ?
-Would you take a gamble on your life and forfeit your health insurance ?
+Would you take a gamble with your life and forfeit your health insurance ?
 If your answer is no, then keep reading.

 Computer glitches can happen at any time.
 It is precisely because we cannot anticipate them, that we take measures to mitigate their potential damage.

 ?> *Still not convinced* ?
-[Read testimonies](#testimonies) from SuperMemo users who remained skeptic, until it was too late.
+[Read testimonies](#testimonies) of SuperMemo users who remained skeptic, until it was too late.

 #### Proposed strategy